dominique-mueller/angular-package-builder/README.md

 > The full list of alled JSDoc tags can be found **[in the tsickle source files](https://github.com/angular/tsickle/blob/d24b139b71a3f86bf25d6eecf4d4dcdad3b379e4/src/jsdoc.ts#L48)**.

-**Tip: Remove all unnecessary JSDoc information until the Angular Compiler is happy**.
-Alternatively, you could also disabled the `annotateForClosureCompiler` option in the `angularCompilerOptions` - but I don't recommend it :)
+**Therefore: Remove all redundant JSDoc tags until the Angular Compiler is happy.** Alternatively, you could also disabled the `annotateForClosureCompiler` option in the `angularCompilerOptions` - but we don't recommend it :)

 <br>